 What I have said in the first paragraph is part fiction and part fact.
 The Australian authorities are genuinely concerned about super feral cats.
 They are obsessed with them and abusing them.
 Super feral cats are very similar to the species called the wildcat in behavior and skills.
 The outback in Australia is vast.
 People population densities are very low.
 There is plenty of prey for a modern-day wildcat.
 The super-feral-cat/wildcat can thrive under these conditions.
 By domestic cat standards, they are able to claim very large home ranges – territories that they regard as their home.

 Officially there are no wild cat species in Australia but the way things are developing, perhaps one day there may be.
-The Aussie super-feral-cat story is an example of the early stages of reverse evolution or the undomestication of the domestic cat.
+The Aussie super-feral-cat story is an example of the early stages of reverse evolution or the ‘undomestication’ of the domestic cat via feral cats.
+Feral cats are wild but not try wildcats.
+There is a difference.
 Also, the super feral cat makes for good sport hunting for Aussie’s who like to shoot at something.

 Note: there are stories of leopard-sized feral cats in Australia.
 I really don’t think this is realistic.
 I don’t even think they are hybrids.
 They are just fiction.